qeacourse/RoboNinjaWarrior/index.md

 This module is part of a 12-credit, two course sequence at Olin College called Quantitative Engineering Analysis.
 This module sits within [the first, 8-credit part of the course](https://olin.smartcatalogiq.com/en/2019-20/Catalog/Courses-Credits-Hours/ENGR-Engineering/2000/CIE2019A).

-## Robot Platform
+## <a name="robot-details"/> Robot Details

-We use a customized version of a Neato Robot vacuum cleaner.
-We chose this platform due to its low price and powerful sensors.
 All information you need to build your own customized Neato is included below.

 <p align="center">
 <img src="How to/Pictures/neato_overview.jpeg" alt="A picture of a Neato robotic vacuum cleaner with a custom remote control interface based on Raspberry Pi" width="70%" height="70%">
 </p>

-### Supporting Documents and Tutorials

 * [Meeto your Neato!: Environment Setup and Connecting](How to/Environment Setup and Connecting to the Neatos.pdf)
 * [Sample Code](Sample code/sample_code.html)